Required: The CLI command to benchmark

 difficulty: easy

-category: discovery
+category: apps

 assert: